borntofrappe/game-development/Games/Mazes/README.md

 The instructions mean that the first row and the last column will have the same pattern for every maze, with an uninterrupted corridor leading up to the top right corner.
 This feature describes the texture and the bias of the specific maze.

-It is a simple algorithm, which is yet capable of building useful structure.
-If the bottom left corner provides a clear-cut solution inspired by the maze's bias, consider a situation in which the starting point is moved elsewhere in the structure.

-It is also efficient.
-To build the maze it is necessary to visit each cell only once.
-Moreover, it is only necessary to store in memory the value of a single cell at a time.

 ### Sidewinder

 - visit every cell, traversing each row left to right